 curtain wall.
 Fenestration products used to create an external nonload-bearing wall that is designed to separate the exterior and interior environments.

 demand recirculation water system.
-A water distribution system where pump(s) prime the service hot water piping with heated water upon demand for hot water.
+A water distribution system having one or more recirculation pumps that pump water from a heated water supply pipe back to the heated water source through a cold water supply pipe.

 duct.
 A tube or conduit utilized for conveying air.
 The air passages of self-contained systems are not to be construed as air ducts.